khugg/khugg.github.io/README.md

 - [Project Link](#ProjectLink)

 ## Introduction
-My Portfolio summarizing my background and goals in cloud engineering.
+My name is Viviane Huguette and I'm an IT technician by profession who wants to learn more about the Cloud.
+Through this portfolio, I will share my various achievements and projects in the field cloud engineering.

 ## Social Links